Zanetor Agyeman-Rawlings: Humanitarian work

 As a humanitarian, Agyemang Rawlings, has led many efforts to provide relief to victims of disasters.
 In June 2015, she led a team to donate relief items to victims of the Goil Oil fire and flood disaster which took the lives of about 150 Ghanaians and displaced many.
 She also built a bridge for the Osu Anorhor community which has helped reduce the issue of floods and easy transportation in the community.
 In March 2014, Rawlings was a special guest of the exceptional Meeting of African Women in the framework of the crans-Montana Forum on Africa and the South-South Cooperation in Dakhla, which was aimed at promoting a more humane and impartial world.

 Politics

 Agyeman-Rawlings had remained outside the mainline political spotlight for most of her life.
 In June 2015, while she was serving as an Ambassador for TV3's fundraising campaign, "TV3 June 3 Disaster Support Fund", which was aimed at raising funds to support the victims of the 3 June flood and fire disaster, there were reports which suggested she was using her relief effort to launch a political campaign.
-She denied the reports stating that her activities over the weeks were geared towards raising funds for the victims of the disaster.
+She denied the reports, stating that her activities over the weeks were geared towards raising funds for the victims of the disaster.

 Parliamentary bid

-On 11 September 2015, Agyeman-Rawlings filed her nomination papers to contest the Korle Klottey parliamentary primaries as a Member of Parliament, running against incumbent Korle Klottey MP Nii Armah Ashitey and Leeford Kpakpo Quarshie.
+On 11 September 2015, Agyeman-Rawlings filed her nomination papers to contest the Korle Klottey parliamentary primaries as a Member of Parliament, running against the then incumbent Korle Klottey MP Nii Armah Ashitey and Leeford Kpakpo Quarshie.

 At the filing of her nominations, she maintained she had no prior political ambitions and her decision to contest was recent.
 Her involvement, according to her, was based on popular calls for political involvement, borne out of her cleaning campaign and other environmental activism.
 Her father, John Rawlings, endorsed her candidature and mounted platforms to campaign for her.